castanhojfc/recipe_finder/README.md

 ## 📖 User Stories

-*As a Cook, I want to type the ingredients I have available, so that I learn more recipes, know who made them and how they look like.*
+*As a Cook, I want to search for recipes using the ingredients I have available, so that I can learn more recipes, know who made them and how they look like.*

 *As a Cook, I want to know the recipes with the highest rating, so that I can cook the best recipes.*